 *Please note that the instructor will be available a half-hour before the class starts to meet with students who require additional assistance.

-*There is no class on February 15 (Family Day).
+**There is no class on May 24 (Victoria Day).

-In accordance with UOHI Official Language Policy, French languages course fees will be reimbursed to UHOI employees.
+In accordance with UOHI Official Language Policy, French languages course fees will be reimbursed to UOHI employees.
 The employee must attend 70% of the classes and successfully complete the course to be reimbursed.

 What to Know About the Virtual Classes